wyattscarpenter/typographical-edicts/readme.md

 # typographical edicts

-typographical edicts, orthographic dictates, phonological suggestions, etc etc, by me Wyatt S Carpenter.
+typographical edicts, orthographic dictates, phonological suggestions, linguistic notes, etc etc, by me Wyatt S Carpenter.

 People keep making fonts wrong, so here's my advice.

-Advice for normal people:
+## Advice for normal people:

 1. The bars on the top and bottom of the capital I should always be present, even in a sans-serif font (hence why I just called them "bars" and not "serifs").
 2. lowercase l, the numeral 1, and capital I *must* look different.
 Very distinct.
 You may type the phrase "11 Illicit Igloos" to test this.